Removal from the Landmark and other lender panels: Why they do it and how to get reinstated

 • Recurring delays in registering security on behalf of Landmark Delays or failure to register the Landmark charge may result in referral to external lawyers of Landmark to complete outstanding requirements.

-Landmark panel reinstatement: Five Common Questions
+Landmark Conveyancing Panel Reinstatement: Common Questions

 Top Tip: The best way to avoid the hassle of seeking Landmark panel reinstatement is to ensure that your firm is not removed off of the Landmark conveyancing panel in the first place.